gibbon-lab/gibbon-mail/README.md

 }
 ```

+#### Examples

+- Adding a french-only email
+  - create `/email-folder/FR.{txt,mjml,subject}` files
+  - run the following command to use French as the default language: `ln -s FR.subject default.subject ; ln -s FR.txt default.txt ; ln -s FR.mjml default.mjml`

+- Create an english version
+  - create `/email-folder/EN.{txt,mjml,subject}` files

+- Switch the default version from French to English
+  - `rm -f default.*`
+  - `ln -s EN.subject default.subject ; ln -s EN.txt default.txt ; ln -s EN.mjml default.mjml`

-If the `lang` property is not present in the body of your request, the default email will be sent.
+If the `lang` property is missing from the body of the request, Gibbon will fallback to the default version, and use the default files.

 ### Why « Gibbon-mail » name?